 Birds have arrived at Iniva’s Stuart Hall Library in Pimlico.
-Crows to be exact, 28 of them are emerging between shelves, above the doors and alongside books; keeping us company with their comical, uncanny and endearing presence when we look up from the sometimes lonely practice of studying.
+Crows to be exact, 28 of them emerging between shelves, above the doors and alongside books; keeping us company with their uncanny presence when we look up from the lonely practice of studying.

 These are from an ongoing series by Matthew Krishanu called Crow, which he begun in 2012 and was also seen earlier this year populating the gothic architecture of the Ikon Gallery in Birmingham, as well as in the show House of Crows at Matt’s Gallery in London.

-‘There is something wild and untameable about crows’, is how the artist describes his fascination for these cosmopolitan creatures that inhabit nearly every country around the world when I visited him in his Walthamstow studio this week.
-Krishanu explains that it was initially literature and visual art that inspired him to draw and paint them, drawing on references ranging from Ted Hughes’s poem collection Crow to Gaugin’s painting Nevermore (1897), which in turn is a reference to Edgar Allan Poe’s poem The Raven (1845).
+‘There is something wild and untameable about crows’, is how the artist describes his fascination for these cosmopolitan creatures that inhabit nearly every country around the world.
+I was visiting Krishanu in his Walthamstow studio this week, where he explained that it was initially literature and visual art that inspired him to draw and paint the birds, drawing on references ranging from Ted Hughes’s poem collection Crow to Gaugin’s painting Nevermore (1897), which is in turn a reference to Edgar Allan Poe’s poem The Raven (1845).
 Mythical trickster tales of crows also appear in different cultures around the world.
-The crows he is depicting here are ‘London crows’, but they also take him back to his childhood in Bangladesh and India where according to the artist, you would see and hear them everywhere.
+The crows he is depicting here are ‘London crows’, but they also take him back to his childhood in Bangladesh and India where, according to the artist, you would see and hear them everywhere.

 Krishanu leaves it open to the viewer how to read or interpret the symbolic quality of the crow paintings.
 In the space of the Stuart Hall Library, systems of knowledge, classifications or taxonomy come into mind.
 Seeing this cast of distinguished magical birds in a library, a place in society that is considered a place of knowledge, seems to highlight the crow’s preternatural intelligence.
 Crows are considered to be amongst the smartest birds in the world.
 A study published in 2017 in the journal Science revealed that ravens can pre-plan tasks—a behaviour long believed unique to humans and their relatives – and that crows have an uncanny memory for human faces, meaning that they can remember if a particular person is a threat.